Moreton Bay is the third largest and one of the fastest growing local government areas in Australia.

 The LGIP forms part of the MBRC Planning Scheme, under Part 4 and Schedule 3.
 Adoption of the proposed LGIP Amendment No. 2 will not amend any other parts of the Planning Scheme.

-The PIA is an area serviced or intended to be serviced by development infrastructure networks used or approved for urban purposes and will accommodate 10 to 15 years of growth.
+The PIA is an area serviced or intended to be serviced by development infrastructure networks for urban purposes and will accommodate 10 to 15 years of growth.

 Development can occur outside the PIA.
 However, the conditioning of development infrastructure to service the development will be different than that for a development within the PIA.